juhp/fbrnch/README.md

 to avoid grabbing too many Koji resources).

 ```
-$ fbrnch parallel --sidetag rawhide pkg-x pkg-y pkg-z pkg-xy pkg-xyz
+$ fbrnch parallel --sidetag rawhide pkg-x pkg-y pkg-z pkg-xy pkg-xy-z
 ```
-builds a list of packages in parallel ordered by build dependencies.
+generates a sidetag and builds a list of packages there in parallel ordered by build dependencies.

-Note it requires a sidetag in general, so you need to manage and select them if using more than one per branch with `--target`.
+Except for rawhide using a sidetag is required, so you need to manage and select them if using more than one per branch with `--target`.

 ### Other commands
-There are more commands like `install-deps`, `copr`, `graph`.
+There are more commands like `copr` and `graph`.

 See `fbrnch --help` for details and the full list.

 ## Known issues
 - parallel builds will push local package commits without asking
-- currently only checks if already built by NVR not githash
+- currently it only checks if already built by NVR not githash
 - authentication is not implemented yet natively for Koji, Bodhi, Pagure (and source upload)
-  - so python clients are used for "writing" (specifically koji, bodhi-client, fedpkg), but all queries are done directly by Web RPC for speed and control.
+  - so python clients are used for "writing" (specifically koji, bodhi-client, fedpkg), but all queries are done directly by Web APIs for speed and control.

 ## Motivation, history, talks
 This project started off (as "fedbrnch") basically as a simple tool to